Cognigy/Documentation/docs/en/docs/ai/generative-ai.md

 1. In the left-side menu of the Cognigy.AI interface, click **Build > Lexicons**.
 2. Click **+ New Lexicon**.
 3. In the **New Lexicon** window, specify the name covering the Lexicon's general main topic and add a relevant description.
 It helps generate a more accurate result.
+It helps generate a more accurate result.
+To ensure that the generated content meets the desired expectations, fill in both fields.
+Relying solely on the title without using the description field will not produce the intended results.
 4. Go to the **Lexicon Entry Generation** setting, and activate **Generate Lexicon Entries**.
 5. Select **Lexicon language** from the list.
 6. Set the number of entries (lexicon units).